rajnishks/aws-ec2-website-infrastructure-template/README.md

-# aws-ec2-static-website-template
+# aws-ec2-website-infrastructure-template

 ## OBJECTIVE
-The purpose of this starter template is to demonstrate how a static website can be deployed and maintained in AWS.
+The purpose of this starter template is to demonstrate how a website can be deployed and maintained in AWS using EC2 servers.

 ### Audience
 To showcase how applications can be deployed, I have used the following starter template: https://github.com/facebook/create-react-app.
 The deployment approach shown in this template does not depend on the type of framework chosen.
 You are free to choose any other kind of framework - angular, vue etc.